technicat/TootSDK/FORK.md

 ## Cleanup

 - Moved HTML rendering code (and SwiftSoup dependency) to the demo where it is used
-- Remove unused TootSDKError enums
+- Removed unused TootSDKError enums
+- Removed obsolete tests